 Choice in Dying: Current Legal, Policy and Ethical Issues

-Many patients, particularly at the end of life, do not receive quality care, especially adequate pain control.
-Palliative care is often not provided and hospice care, if provided, is usually given only in the last weeks or days of life.
-Additionally, the health care wishes of patients are often not honored and many patients receive treatment that they do not want.
-Patients who experience terrible suffering may not know of options that could reduce their suffering and allow them to die with dignity, in accordance with their values and wishes.
+Many patients, particularly at the end of life, do not receive quality care.
+Palliative and hospice care, are not often provided in a timely manner, if at all.
+Additionally, the health care wishes of patients are often not honored, thus dying patients may receive interventions they never wanted.
+Patients who experience intolerable suffering may not know of options that could reduce their suffering and allow them to die with dignity, in accordance with their values and wishes.
+In order to make ‘informed decisions’ about end of life care, patients must be given information about expected benefits and burdens of proposed interventions – as well as the consequences of changing the focus of care to comfort.
 Social workers can play an important role as catalysts for better quality care for patients at the end of life to ensure that their health care wishes are respected.
-The goals of this class are to inform social workers about the laws, policies, practices, and ethical issues related to end-of-life choices for their patients.

 Our regular fees are listed below: